New equipment at Med Center aims to catch skin cancer early

-December 21, 2016 (Telluride, CO) — Early skin cancer detection saves lives, and last month the Telluride Regional Medical Center added a new tool to their arsenal that can aid early diagnosis during regular primary care
+December 21, 2016 (Telluride, CO) -- Early skin cancer detection saves lives, and last month the Telluride Regional Medical Center added a new tool to their arsenal that can aid early diagnosis during regular primary care visits.

 With funding from the Telluride Medical Center Foundation, a dermascope has been added to the medical center's quiver and should enable providers to better diagnose skin cancers and differentiate benign skin lesions from malignant ones.